FSU ALERT Emergency Notification & Warning System

 Q: How do I report errors during a test or activation?

-If you detect an error during a test or activation (e.g. did not receive a text message), please check the FSU ALERT Intro Page for instructions.
-If your issue is still unresolved, then contact the FSU Help Desk at 850-644-4357.
+If you detect an error during a test or activation (e.g. did not receive a text message), please contact FSU Emergency Management at FSUPD-EOC@fsu.edu.

 Q: I am graduating soon.
 What do I need to do to stop receiving FSU ALERT messages?

-Q: How do I add, edit or delete my phone number from FSU ALERT SMS text messaging?
+Q: How do I add or edit my phone number from FSU ALERT SMS text messaging?

 Current students, faculty, staff and other university employees can manage their SMS text message settings in the FSU ALERT system.
 Learn More >>

-Q: I have no affiliation with FSU whatsoever, but still receive FSU ALERT SMS text messages on my phone.
+Q: I have no affiliation with FSU whatsoever or have opted out, but still receive FSU ALERT SMS text messages on my phone.
 How do I make it stop?

 There are times when people unaffiliated with the University receive our FSU ALERT SMS text messages on their phone.
 This sometimes is the result of getting a new phone number that was previously assigned to one of our students, faculty or staff.
-More likely, however, someone who registered for our alert service mis-typed the number.
+More likely, however, someone who registered for our alert service mistyped the number.
 For example, area code 407 for the Orlando area could be accidentally entered as 704 from Charlotte, NC.
-The easiest solution is to reply "STOP" to one of our messages, but be aware that if you are enrolled to receive text messages from any other institution or business that uses the same vendor we do, you will stop receiving their messages too.
-If you need additional assistance, please contact our Help Desk at 850-644-4357.
+To opt-out of FSU ALERTS, text "Stop FSU" to 888777 or contact us at FSUPD-EOC@fsu.edu or by calling (850) 644-9111 with your name and phone number you wished to be removed.

 Q: I am a parent or family member of a current student, can I get alerts on my phone too?